My husband and I visited the gorgeous city of Paris in February and had a wonderful time in the City of Love.

 Measuring almost 19 acres (7.6 hectares), Place de la Concorde is the largest square in Paris.

-For some gruesome history, this was an execution site during the French Revolution- the list of names of around 1,200 guillotine victims include Louis XVI and Marie-Antoinette.
+For some gruesome history, this was an execution site during the French Revolution- the list of names of around 1,200 guillotine victims includes Louis XVI and Marie-Antoinette.

-Nowadays, the square is named as a place of peace, and you’ll find fountains, the obelisk, and even a ferris wheel on the square!
+Nowadays, the square is named a place of peace, and you’ll find fountains, an obelisk, and even a Ferris wheel on the square!

 Place Vendôme